 “Travel makes one modest, you see what a tiny place you occupy in the world.” – Gustave Flaubert

 Traveling beyond the cities and into the great outdoors, often makes way for a whole new perspective on the world and the everyday places around us.
-While we still love the cities and iconic landmarks around the world, we have found 16 natural wonders that will make stepping outside well worth the trip!
+While we still love exploring cities and iconic landmarks across the globe, we have found 16 natural wonders that will make stepping outside well worth the trip!

 1. Valbone Valley National Park (Albania)